Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

         This type of account serves as --- add information ---

     - *Gegenkonto Cash-In*
-        This type of account serves as a clearing account against which cash deposits without customers are booked.
+        This type of account serves as a clearing account against which cash deposits without customers are posted.

     - *Gegenkonto Cash-Out*
-        This type of account serves as a clearing account against which cash withdrawals without customers are booked.
+        This type of account serves as a clearing account against which cash withdrawals without customers are posted.

     - *Refund auf Gutschein (refund only)*
         This type of account serves as a refund account for refunds of cashless payments.